openstack-archive/dragonflow/doc/source/specs/igmp_application_and_multicast_support.rst

 ^^^^^^^

-The following flows can be installed by the IGMP Agent application into the Dragonflow pipline *classification* table, in order to classify IGMP packets and resubmit them to the *IGMP Handler* table, where they will be handled by the IGMP Agent application in the controller.
+The following flows can be installed by the IGMP Agent application into the Dragonflow pipeline *classification* table, in order to classify IGMP packets and resubmit them to the *IGMP Handler* table, where they will be handled by the IGMP Agent application in the controller.